zhan2586/ray-tracing-gems-cn/README.md

 PART 2: INTERSECTIONS AND EFFICIENCY, editor: Ingo Wald =
-- [ ] 6.
+- [x] `haiyuem` 6.
 A Fast and Robust Method for Avoiding Self-Intersection, by Carsten Wächter and Nikolaus Binder
 - [x] `AmesingFlank` 7.
 Precision Improvements for Ray/Sphere Intersection, by Eric Haines, Johannes Günther, and Tomas Akenine-Möller
 - [ ] 8.
 Cool Patches: A Geometric Approach to Ray/Bilinear Patch Intersections, by Alexander Reshetov
-- [ ] 9.
+- [x] `lifangjie` 9.
 Multi-Hit Ray Tracing in DXR, by Christiaan Gribble
 - [x] `butterfly0923` 10.
 A Simple Load-Balancing Scheme with High Scaling Efficiency, by Dietger van Antwerpen, Daniel Seibert, and Alexander Keller

 PART 3: REFLECTIONS, REFRACTIONS, AND SHADOWS, editor: Peter Shirley